top of page

 The Uncomfortable Truth About Value

 We've spent decades studying and advising on careers.
 And here's what we know: when it comes to a successful career, performance is king.
 Or queen.
 But — and this is where it gets uncomfortable — you don't decide whether you're a high performer.
 Other people do.
 Value isn't what you put in.
 It's what others perceive you deliver.
 And if you don't know who those others are, you're flying blind.
 Most professionals pour themselves into their work and assume the quality will be self-evident.
 It won't.
 Not because the work isn't good.
-But because value is always assessed by someone — and that someone may not be who you think.
+But because your value is being assessed — and that person doing the assessing may not be who you think.
 So the real question isn't "Am I creating value?"
 It's “who are your value receivers, and what do they need?”

 Map Your Stakeholders (Yes, All of Them)